Mooleane/aaron-capstone-project/README.md

         print("\t\t\t\t" + min_requirement.replace("min_","").title() + " Requirement:", evolution_body["chain"]["evolves_to"][i]["evolves_to"][j]["evolution_details"][0][min_requirement])
 ```

-## Printing each available evolution requirement
+## Printing each Evolution Requirement

 ```python
             # If the evolution requirement uses an item, it will print out the evolution item requirement.